Ha1fDead/InteractionPrototype/readme.md

 I believe my favoured implementations are #2 for both options.

+## Browser Behaviors

+Regarding the asynchronous APIs, it appears that (in Chrome)

+- You can always set data into the clipboard without explicit permissions
+- Reading from the clipboard asynchronously always requires permissions

 ## When to use Webgl or Html/CSS

 - I need to determine when to use a canvas element, and when do use native complex html /css